 AdaBoost Algorithms

-The AdaBoost or Adaptive Boosting algorithm works within other learning algorithms that anticipate behavior based on observed data to be sensitive to statistical extremes.
-It is a statistical classification meta-algorithm can modify the output of the EM algorithm by analyzing the relevance of the extreme.
+The AdaBoost or Adaptive Boosting algorithm works within other learning algorithms that anticipate behaviour based on observed data to be sensitive to statistical extremes.
+It is a statistical classification meta-algorithm that can modify the EM algorithm's output by analysing the extreme's relevance.

 Correspondence Analysis